 The countries which signed double tax treaties with Serbia

-Serbia signed double taxation agreements with 60 states: Albania, Austria, Armenia, Azerbaijan, Belgium, Belarus, Bosnia and Herzegovina, Bulgaria, China, Croatia, Canada, Cyprus, Czech Republic, South Korea, Denmark, Egypt, Estonia, Finland, France, Germany, Greece, Georgia, Hungary, Italy, Iran, India, Ireland, Kuwait, Kazakhstan, Latvia, Libya, Lithuania, Luxembourg, Macedonia, Malaysia, Malta, Moldova, Montenegro, Morocco, the Netherlands, Norway, North Korea, Pakistan, Poland, Qatar, Romania, Russia, Slovakia, Slovenia, Sri Lanka, Spain, Sweden, Switzerland, Turkey, Tunisia, Ukraine, the UAE, United Kingdom, Uganda, and Vietnam.
+Serbia signed double taxation agreements with 65 states: Albania, Austria, Armenia, Azerbaijan, Belgium, Belarus, Bosnia and Herzegovina, Bulgaria, China, Croatia, Canada, Cyprus, Czech Republic, South Korea, Denmark, Egypt, Estonia, Finland, France, Germany, Greece, Guinea, Ghana, Georgia, Hungary, Italy, Indonesia, Iran, India, Ireland, Kuwait, Kazakhstan, Latvia, Libya, Lithuania, Luxembourg, Macedonia, Malaysia, Malta, Moldova, Montenegro, Morocco, the Netherlands, Norway, North Korea, Pakistan, Palestine, Poland, Qatar, Romania, Russia, Slovakia, Slovenia, Sri Lanka, Spain, Sweden, Switzerland, South Korea, Turkey, Tunisia, Ukraine, the UAE, United Kingdom, Vietnam and Zimbabwe.

 Smaller withholding taxes on dividends, interests, and royalties or even an exemption from paying these taxes are available for the companies with foreign capital, depending on the degree of participation in the Serbian company or in the subsidiaries from the signatory states.
 The smaller withholding taxes apply if the foreign investor owns a part of the company’s capital for a long period of time.
 The investors must deliver to the Serbian tax authorities a proof that the taxes are paid in the country of origin or a proof that the company owns a majority of shares for a long period of time in the entity which requests the smaller taxes or exemption from these.